saulugo/pmlproject/index.md

 #Training the Model

-The model selected for this analysis was **Random Forrest (RF)**.
+The model selected for this analysis was **Random Forest (RF)**.
 This algorithm is highly accurate for classifications problems.
 However it is also highly computational demanding, and it can takes hours running in a regular personal computer.

 ##Parallel Processing Setup
 In order to make the RF algorithm more efficient, a parallel setup was used.
 The computer in which this analysis was run has the following characteristics: